 What Questions Should I ask my Advisor?

-Most advisors have a few go-to insurance carriers that they use for life insurance.
+Most advisors have a few go-to life insurance carriers that they use for life insurance.
 Ask them which ones they generally use and why?

 The last thing you want to deal with after a death or illness is having to wait on hold for hours or be hounded by lawyers or administrators for unreasonable asks.
-A good insurance advisor will work with you through that process to ensure that it is a pain-free experience.
+A good life insurance advisor will work with you through that process to ensure that it is a pain-free experience.

 The Bottom Line

 At Dundas Life, we only provide quotes from life insurance companies that have strong reviews and financial health.
-We also work to ensure you get the best price with the right coverage for your need.
+We also work to ensure you get the best price with the right life insurance coverage for your need.

 Get a free quote today from Canada’s top insurance companies.
 It takes just 5 minutes or less.